Autumn. The course runs only if enough students enrol

 Objectives and Content

-Through a combination of basic theory, laboratory work and subsequent data analysis, different applications of magnetic measurements on rocks and sediments are presented.
 The course consists of eight separate exercises designed to give an introduction to different methods and instruments.
-Central themes include measuring magnetic remanence vectors, demagnetisation and directional analysis, susceptibility and magnetic fabric, as well as identification of magnetic minerals and their domain state.
+Prior to each exercise relevant theory and background material is presented as a basis for the laboratory work and subsequent data analysis, interpretation and report writing.
+Central themes include measuring magnetic remanence vectors, demagnetization and directional analysis, susceptibility and magnetic fabric, as well as identification of magnetic minerals and their domain state.

 - measure magnetic fabric and interpret the results in terms of sedimentary, magmatic or tectonic processes